The general linear hypothesis testing problem for multivariate functional data with applications: Introduction

 against the usual alternative that at least two of the vectors of mean function are not the same.
 For the above problem, several interesting tests have been proposed by a number of authors.
-First of all, when $p=1$, meaning that the FMANVOA problem in (\ref{ksamp.sec2}) is simplified to one-way ANOVA problem for functional data (FANOVA).
+First of all, when $p=1$, meaning that the FMANOVA problem in (\ref{MANOVA.sec2}) is simplified to one-way ANOVA problem for functional data (FANOVA).
 Numerous tests have been put forth for the FANOVA problem and have been employed in various practical scenarios, such as ischemic heart screening and detecting changes in air pollution during the COVID-19 pandemic, including \cite{cuevas2004anova,cuesta2010simple,zhang2013analysis, zhang2014one,zhang2019new,acal2022functional}.
-In particular, \cite[Chapter 6]{zhang2013analysis} proposed three methods for the GLHT problem for univariate functional data, namely, the pointwise $F$, $L^2$-norm-based, and $F$-type tests. \cite{smaga2019linear} studied the theoretical properties of the above $L^2$-norm-based test and $F$-type test, and proposed two new testing procedures by globalizing pointwise $F$-test and the $F_{\max}$-test.
-When $p>1$, \cite{Qiu2021} first proposed two global tests for the two-sample problem for MFD. \cite{gorecki2017multivariate} defined the ``between" and ``within" matrices for MFD, and then used them to construct several test statistics, including the Wilks lambda test statistic, the Lawley--Hotelling trace test statistic, the Pillai trace test statistic and Roy's maximum root test statistic. \cite{Zhu2021} proposed the Lawley--Hotelling trace test for the FMANOVA problem by assuming that the matrices of covariance functions of the $k$ samples are the same, while \cite{zhu2023ksampFMD} introduced a global test statistic for the heteroscedastic FMANOVA problem.
+In particular, \citet[Chapter 6]{zhang2013analysis} proposed three methods for the GLHT problem for univariate functional data, namely, the pointwise $F$, $L^2$-norm-based, and $F$-type tests. \cite{smaga2019linear} studied the theoretical properties of the above $L^2$-norm-based and $F$-type tests, and proposed two new testing procedures by globalizing the pointwise $F$-test through taking the integral or the supremum over $\calT$.
+When $p>1$, \cite{gorecki2017multivariate} firstly defined the ``between" and ``within" matrices for MFD, and then used them to construct several test statistics, including the Wilks lambda test statistic, the Lawley--Hotelling trace test statistic, the Pillai trace test statistic and Roy's maximum root test statistic. \cite{Qiu2021} then proposed two global tests for the two-sample problem for MFD, and recently, \cite{qiu2024tests} extended this work to the multi-sample problem. \cite{Zhu2021} studied the Lawley--Hotelling trace test for the FMANOVA problem by assuming that the matrices of covariance functions of the $k$ samples are the same, while \cite{zhu2023ksampFMD} introduced a global test statistic for the heteroscedastic FMANOVA problem.
 Although some work has been done for the one-way FMANOVA problem, the post hoc or contrast analysis is not satisfactorily developed in the literature.
-Up to my knowledge, this study may be the first work for the above GLHT problem for MFD.
+To the best of our knowledge, this study may be the first work for the above GLHT problem for MFD.

 In this study, given the $k$ independent samples (\ref{ksamp.sec2}), we are interested in testing the following GLHT problem for MFD: